coltonbh/qcop/docs/dev-docs/dev-decisions.md

 ## Exception Handing

 - In ChemCloud, I need to construct the `Results` object to return to users when calculations fail.
 This is not possible outside of the `qcop` stack because the exception will not contain the required `input_data` object, nor can I construct the `Provenance` object from the exception data because I am missing the `program` name, I could construct the `traceback` string from the exception itself (raised by `bigchem`).
-So I decided in the `BaseAdapter.compute()` method to construct the `Results` object even if `raise_exc=True` and then add it to the raised exception at `exc.program_output`.
+So I decided in the `BaseAdapter.compute()` method to construct the `Results` object even if `raise_exc=True` and then add it to the raised exception at `exc.results`.
 This way I can choose whether to raise exceptions or not but still capture all information available about a calculation for later debugging.
 Not having this option in QCEngine was often annoying because I'd prefer to raise exceptions but then I'd be missing critical data for debugging.

 ## Open Questions